 What makes rose gold different from other gold types?

 Rose gold is an alloy made by combining pure gold with copper and sometimes silver.
-The copper gives the metal its distinctive pink or reddish color.
+The copper gives it a distinctive pink or reddish color.

 Are rose gold pendants durable?